Skip to content

 What Is AI Search and How Does It Work?

-AI search refers to any search experience where an AI model generates a direct answer rather than returning a list of links.
-The three major players:
+AI search refers to any search experience where an AI model generates a direct answer, summary, or recommendation rather than relying only on a list of links.
+The common surfaces businesses should watch:

-- ChatGPT - A general-purpose AI assistant people use for recommendations, comparisons, and planning.
+• ChatGPT Search - A web-connected assistant experience people use for recommendations, comparisons, and planning.

 The critical difference: traditional search rewards you with a ranking position.
-AI search rewards you with a citation — or it doesn’t mention you at all.
-There’s no “page two” of AI results.
-You’re either in the answer or you’re not.
+AI search rewards you with inclusion in a generated answer, a cited source set, or a shortlist.
+There may not be a useful “page two” moment after that answer is formed.

 How AI Models Decide Who to Recommend